 In our blog, we talk a lot about technical analysis, patterns, features and prominent opportunities.
-The thing is, traders should never lose sight of fundamental factors, too, as they account for massive price swings.
+And there is a good reason for that: technical factors are of great help when it comes to short-term trading.
+However, fundamental factors are just as important, as they account for massive price swings.
 Today we are talking about fundamental factor and their practical application in trading.

-On the foreign exchange market, all currencies are traded in pairs.
+In the Forex market all currencies are traded in pairs.
 Each currency pair has the base currency (it comes first) and the quote currency (that comes second).
 To understand what is the right time to buy or sell a particular currency pair we will be using EUR/USD as an example.
-The EUR is the base currency, while the USD is the quote one.
+Here the EUR is the base currency and the USD is the quote currency.
 In other words, when buying the currency pair, you expect the Euro to appreciate against the American dollar.
 And vice versa, should the USD appreciate against the Euro you would want to sell the currency pair.

 Fundamental Factors in Forex

 What are the fundamental factors in Forex trading?
 National currencies mirror the performance of their respective economies.
 Important events, announcements and data reveals play a key role in determining the exchange rates.
 For example, the better the economy of the United States is doing, the more expensive the USD will become.
 Of course, major economic events will depend on the currencies you are about to trade.
 An important announcement, made by the Bank of England, could hardly move the USD but most certainly would influence the GBP.

 Depending on the economy of each country traders can estimate whether or not to BUY/SELL the currencies of those countries respectively.
 There are several key indicators to estimate the well-being of the country’s economy: GDP growth rate, interest rates, unemployment etc. All of them influence the exchange rates, though to a different extent.

 But remember that a strong economy does not always mean a strong currency.
 A lot of countries manipulate the exchange rates in order to make domestically produced goods cheaper and boost exports.